Writing your PhD Personal Statement

 Having an idea of which direction you would like to go in will show more commitment to the course, and show that you are likely to get good results.

-Try to make it unique - one way you can make your statement stand out is to relate a detailed example of something specific to your own experience, e.g. something that influenced your decision to pursue a particular undergraduate degree, or career path.
+One way you can make your statement stand out is to relate a detailed example of something specific to your own experience, e.g. something that influenced your decision to pursue a particular undergraduate degree, or career path.

 Remember that for each point you make in your statement, always provide an example to back it up.